 There’s no reliable average amount that an attorney can give you without first reviewing your case and its context.
 However, generally speaking, the average car accident settlement ranges anywhere between as low as $25,000 to as high as several hundred thousand.
 Remember, this is all just an average range, and your accident could be worth higher or even lower.

 Most people in the U.S. don’t have enough saved up to cover even a small unexpected expense in their lives.
 That’s why it’s important to get compensated for any damages caused by a negligent driver.
-There are two major types of damages you can pursue a settlement for after a car accident.
+There are two major types of damages you can pursue a settlement for after a car accident in South Carolina.
 They are called special damages and general damages.

 These damages also get referred to as “economic damages.”
 They are accident-related losses and expenses that are visible and fairly easy to put a price tag on.
 They include things like: